If you are the proud owner of an adorable Maine Coon cat, you will likely have noticed their unique behaviors.

 3. Oral Tumor

-Oral tumours can cause misalignment of the teeth or jaw, resulting in incorrect mouth closure and the tongue sticking out.
+Oral tumors can cause misalignment of the teeth or jaw, resulting in incorrect mouth closure and the tongue sticking out.

 Tongue difficulties can be caused by oral trauma and the pain and discomfort that comes with it.